ubeeni/ubeeni/README.md

 ### Hi there 〰 my name is Yubin 👻
 > 🎓 Sangmyung University, Department of Intelligent Engineering Informatics for Human(Seoul) (2019.03 ~ )
 >
-> 🌱 I’m currently learning AI, Data Science, iOS ...
+> 🌱 I’m currently learning iOS, AI, Data Science ...
 >
 > 📬 How to reach me: yubin412@naver.com